How to buy VRX Silica shares

 VRX Silica share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while VRX Silica's is 1.2524.
-This would suggest that VRX Silica's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while VRX Silica's is 1.1869.
+This would suggest that VRX Silica's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 VRX Silica overview

-VRX Silica Limited engages in the exploration, evaluation, and development of mineral properties in Australia.
-The company explores for gold, nickel, silica, and base metals.
-It owns interests in the Arrowsmith project and the Muchea project located to the north of Perth in Western Australia; and Warrawanda project located to the south of Newman.
-The company also owns interests in the Biranup project, which is located to the AngloGold Ashanti and Independence Group's Tropicana Gold Mine in the Albany-Fraser Belt; and the Boyatup project located to east of the port town of Esperance.
+VRX Silica Limited, together with its subsidiaries, engages in the exploration, evaluation, and development of mineral properties in Australia.
+The company explores for gold and silica.
+It owns 100% interest in the Arrowsmith and the Muchea projects located to the north of Perth in Western Australia; and 100% interest in the Boyatup project located to the east of the port town of Esperance.
 The company was formerly known as Ventnor Resources Limited and changed its name to VRX Silica Limited in December 2018.
 VRX Silica Limited was founded in 2010 and is headquartered in West Perth, Australia.

 Frequently asked questions